gbogopolsky/boris-method/README.md

 ```

 You can execute three different scripts:
-- `main.py` for the ExB configuration
+- `main.py` for the cyclotron rotation test case
-- `error.py` to check the stability of the method vs. the timestep
+- `error.py` to check the stability of the method vs. the timestep,
-- `tokamak.py` to compute the trajectory of a particle in Tore Supra.
+- `ExB.py` for the E x B case, with multiple particles,
+- `tokamak.py` for a proton trapped in Tore-Supra, its energy and the magnetic field lines.

 ## Thanks

 I would like to thank Andrea Ciardi from the [LERMA](https://lerma.obspm.fr/) lab at OBSPM for putting together this practical, of which
 you may find the files [here](https://sites.google.com/site/andreaciardihomepage/teaching?authuser=0).

+I also reiterate my thanks to Lucas Fuster, whose help was invaluable, especially, but not only, for the tokamak part of the program.